 - The false information was not material to the matter at hand.9

-- The defendant believed he/she was being truthful.
+- You believed you were being truthful.

 In any case, the prosecution has the burden to prove guilt beyond a reasonable doubt.
 If the district attorney falls short, the case should be dismissed.

-It is possible that an immigration court would consider lying under oath to be a crime involving moral turpitude and/or an aggravated felony.12 Therefore, non-citizens charged with an NRS 199.120 violation should retain experienced counsel in an attempt to get the charges dismissed or reduced to a non-removable offense.
+Therefore, non-citizens charged with an NRS 199.120 violation should retain experienced counsel in an attempt to get the charges dismissed or reduced to a non-removable offense.